LumenTheFairy/regexdict/README.md

 ### Constructor

-A `RegexDict` is constructed with a list of `(key, value)` pairs as seen above.
+A `RegexDict` is constructed with a list of `(pattern, value)` pairs as seen above.
 A list is used instead of a dict in order to allow the user to define a precedence on the matches.
 If precedence is unimportant (for example if no matches overlap), a dictionary `d` can be passed into the constructor as `d.items()`.
 An additional `flags` parameter can also be supplied, which is passed on to the underlying `re` functions, [as described here](https://docs.python.org/3/library/re.html#contents-of-module-re).

 ### `RegexDict.get(key)`